 I had been casually looking at what was available, thinking that I wouldn’t be able to find anything as I’d be competing with professionals that hadn’t taken career breaks.
 Schemes like the SSE returners hadn’t been on my radar and I had expected that I’d need to take a few years in any job just to get workplace experience again before moving to a company I truly wanted to work for.

 I was incredibly nervous at the interview stage as it had been nine years since my last one.
 When I found out I’d been successful I was in shock, I hadn’t expected to be selected; when I initially applied I had assumed that an updated CV would be the result of the process for me.

 I’m now working in the RIIO Planning and Performance team in SSE Transmission as a Commercial Analyst.
 I am very much enjoying the role as it exposes me to a wide variety of people, meaning my network has grown quickly.

-SSE were very supportive of my request for part-time working, something that I had expressed a desire for at the outset of the process.
+SSE was very supportive of my request for part-time work, something that I had expressed a desire for at the outset of the process.
 I feel like SSE is a pragmatic and understanding company and will do its best to allow people to work in a way that fits in with their needs, this ethos was certainly a draw for me.